QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

 The original reference is :cite:`Carroll2006`.

-Let's start with some imports
+Let's start with some standard imports:

 .. code-block:: ipython